-While partnership is limited to organizations and institutions, we encourage individuals to participate in the campaign.
-Search the Partner List and Calendar of Events for partners and events in your area and volunteer to help out.
+While event organizers must be affiliated with an organization or institution, we encourage individuals to participate in the campaign.
+Search the Calendar of Events for organizers and events in your area and volunteer to help out.
 Consider creating your own “organization”—for example, develop a Brain Awareness Week “Book Club” to read and discuss neuroscience related books during March.

 If you have forgotten your password, please use the “Forgot Password” feature to automatically generate a new one.
 You will receive a new password by email (if you don’t see it immediately please check your “junk” mail filter) and will be able to log in and reset the password to your preferred password, if you’d like.

-If you are unsure of the email address you registered under or have any other log-in issues, please contact us at email@example.com or +1-212-401-1689 and we will help.
+If you are unsure of the email address you registered under or have any other log-in issues, please contact us at email@example.com and we will help.

-No. Partners with photos posted in the gallery have only given the Dana Foundation and Dana Alliances permission to use their photos, and only for Brain Awareness Week-related communications.
+No. Event organizers with photos posted in the gallery have only given the Dana Foundation and Dana Alliances permission to use their photos, and only for Brain Awareness Week-related communications.
 If you would like permission to use an organization’s image(s), please contact them directly.